✅ SAFE — Apple

 ✅ Reality: Tolerating something and thriving on it are two very different things.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 A pet dog, especially one prone to weight gain, pancreatitis or allergies, needs measured, deliberate feeding.

-"When Indian pet parents ask me about apple, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With apple, the factors that matter most are preparation and quantity — not just the safety rating.
 The label points the way, but portion and frequency are what truly decide the outcome.
 Start from the katori measures above, then adjust to how your particular dog actually handles it."

 Sources & References